Tuesday, October 29, 2024

 We expect to see it instantly, our impact.
 But most often it builds, it might be all that you get- a quick smile, collaborative discourse, the vibration of learning.
 Not a thank you or even assignments being turned in, that shine and show interest.
 But you made an impact, subtle or loud and colorful- one that they carry with them.
 High schoolers tend to take a lot longer to warm up to us too, they move so much during the year from teacher to teacher, that they are often reserved.
 Even with my energetic personality, they stay reserved.
 But I need to keep at it- eventually it leads to a day where I feel like an educator again.

 The functionality is not lesson planning.
 Functionality is not discipline or procedures.
-That is the process, the purpose and even the components of education that are a given.
+It is the process, the purpose and even the components of education that are a given.
 The baseline.
 Most educators find this and build their classrooms around it.
 Sparkly at the edges with gorgeous classrooms and student relationships and community building.
 Any great teacher has all of these factors connected.
-It a part of us.
+It is a part of us.
 But the functionality, that is letting go.
 Letting them see your struggles and disappointment.
 Letting them tell you what they need- even if it isn't what you planned to teach.
 It is seeing the corners and rather than avoiding the sharp edges- having the strength to self-reflect, course correct and be okay with the awkward moments and disappointment.

 The hugs and artwork of elementary school, we miss in high school.
 We tend to get the shrugs and 'huhs.'
 It's a learning curve.
 Once they trust you they lower their dividers and start to talk to you.
 They seek sincerity and approval just like any other student.
 They just are more focused inward.
 You can't force it- you have to be patient.
 I've learned to be more willing to let things go- ignore the eye rolling, accept the late work without judgement and allow for some deviation from the procedures.
 It is a struggle some days because again, we seek approval as much as our students do.
 But often our veneer is tarnished by the pressure from new procedures and often unattainable expectations.